fancellu/scalafx-http4s-circe-example/README.md

 ## Note

-You'll need a JDK that supports JavaFX, on include it yourself https://github.com/scalafx/scalafx#scalafx-dependencies
+You'll need a JDK that supports JavaFX, or include it yourself https://github.com/scalafx/scalafx#scalafx-dependencies

 So if it complains, you know what to do